heshan8/CP2406_Assessment_Task_3_2025/Exploration of Parameters.md

 - **Appearance:** Significantly denser disc, much harder to see individual particles
 - **Particles:** Much denser at the center (Yellow zone) and the outer areas are much more crowded than default
 - **Total Bodies:** 25,600 disk particles + 1 central star
-- **Simulation Performance:** Completed 100 steps in roughly a minute but still manageable due to the Barnes-Hut algorithm.
+- **Simulation Performance:** Prediction CONFIRMED - Completed 100 steps in roughly a minute but still manageable due to the Barnes-Hut algorithm.

 ### Screenshot:

-- Using frame 0
+- Test 01 Frame 0

 <img src="/Parameter_Testing/test1_frame_0.png" alt="Test 1 image" width="400">